Background

 Within a half mile of this intersection, there are roughly 2,310 residents (American Community Survey 5-year Estimates, 2015-2019).
 Based on counts conducted by GObike, 48 pedestrians and bicyclists utilize this corridor every day.
 Nearly 20% of the households in this area do not own a car.
 Two different NFTA bus routes also serve this population.

 City of Niagara Falls leadership identified potential sites along this corridor, and we have determined that the corner of Main Street, Chasm Avenue and Monteagle Street will be the perfect location for this pilot project.
-By the summer of 2022, we expect to have implemented a design that takes into account the surrounding community’s input on traffic speed, access and safety.
+As of August 15, 2022, implementation and artwork are complete.